MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 While the Data Science Products team creates data products, it's distinct because their functions lead to data integrations, assets, or products.
 This results in published models becoming data products for others to use, and the pattern follows a Machine Learning Ops model that's associated with the data landing zone.

 The Data Science Products team starts by searching and finding relevant datasets for their use case.
-Data governance solutions can reveal additional details like data quality, lineage, or a similar dataset or profile.
+Data governance solutions can reveal more details like data quality, lineage, or a similar dataset or profile.
 They research if a sample dataset is available and if the data is relevant to the project.
 Once data access is granted via a data catalog or an Azure AD access package, the team uses the services in the data landing zone to explore and analyze the data.

 Before processing all data, the team uses local or remote compute to process and analyze sample datasets.
 They can optimize remote compute targets with larger datasets to train and develop machine learning models with runs, outputs, and models that are tracked inside Azure Machine Learning.

 When the team has developed machine learning models, they start operationalizing them.
 For this, they expand the team to include Data Ops and machine learning engineers who can assist with moving the models into a new data product, as outlined in a Data Product team role.

-The Data Science team will continue to work with the associated Data Product Owners to capture feedback, support and resolved/update models in production using an [ML Ops methodology](/azure/machine-learning/concept-model-management-and-deployment).
+The Data Science team will continue to work with the associated Data Product Owners to capture feedback, support, and resolved and update models in production using an [ML Ops methodology](/azure/machine-learning/concept-model-management-and-deployment).

 ## Analyst

-Analysts represents a large group that includes business analysts, power users, and generally anyone in the organization with an interest in optimizing data to create new business insights.
+Analysts represent a large group that includes business analysts, power users, and generally anyone in the organization with an interest in optimizing data to create new business insights.
 Self-service enablement is a key principle that supports analysts to access analytics and data without having to secure formal IT budget and resources.

 >[!TIP]
 >Enterprises should view insights created by analysts as the next set of potential data products to be certified for others to use within the business.